Anker 4-Port USB 3.0 Data Hub Review

 For the next few weeks, I will be using an Acer Chromebook R 11 for some of my text-and web-based tasks and the Anker 4-Port USB 3.0 Data Hub will help me address the ports issue.
 First, it’s thin and very light, and costs a fraction of other ultraportables in the market, but it has a fairly significant flaw: I can’t connect all my peripherals at once.
 Its connectivity is limited to just a few, daily-use ports: one USB 3.0, one USB 2.0, and a single HDMI.
 For Apple fans who have recently bought MacBooks, the problem of a single USB-C port is all-familiar.

 In my case, this is where the Anker 4-port USB 3.0 Data Hub comes in.
-For $14.99 at Amazon ,it’s much cheaper that many USB 3.0 adapters and hubs, but it’s also much more functional and reliable.
+It’s much cheaper than many USB 3.0 adapters and hubs, it’s also much more functional and reliable.
 Its an excellent pick for those in need of a more robust set of ports for their laptops with limited I/O options.

 Measuring 3.0 by 1.03 by 1.0 inches (HWD), the Anker is a black-colored box with an 8.4-inch extending from the left edge and terminating in a USB 3.0 connector.
 All four USB 3.0 ports sit on the from side alongside a power icon indicating pass-through charging.
 That’s all, it just works as it is supposed to, no extra ports like HDMI, USB-C or SD card slot – sometimes you need it this simple.
 It has the looks of an expensive USB hub, but in real sense it costs less that it peers.
 The extra USB ports make it a perfect travel companion for anyone who is always on the move.